koreacsl/PodBeater/README.md

 -----

-## ⚙️ 2.
+## ⚙️ Step 2.
 Environment Configuration
 You'll need to set up the environment as described in the `env/` folder.

 The following description outlines only the basic steps; for detailed setup instructions, please refer to the `README.md` file in the `/env` folder.